Larear/gmail-auto-cleanup/README.md

 A Google Apps Script that helps manage your Gmail inbox by automatically identifying and logging emails that match specific cleanup rules.
 The script runs in debug mode by default, logging matches without deleting them.

+## Disclaimer

+⚠️ **Use at Your Own Risk**

+This script is provided "as is", without warranty of any kind, express or implied.
+By using this script, you acknowledge and agree that:

+- The author accepts no liability for any damage, data loss, or issues arising from the use of this script
+- You are using this script voluntarily and at your own risk
+- It is your responsibility to backup your data before using this script
+- The author is not responsible for any direct, indirect, incidental, special, exemplary, or consequential damages
+- The script may interact with your Google Workspace environment; use with caution in production environments
+- You should test the script in a non-production environment first
+- The functionality may break due to changes in Google's APIs or services

+You are strongly advised to:
+- Review the code before running it
+- Test in a safe environment first
+- Maintain proper backups
+- Verify the results

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 ## Features

 ### Automated Email Processing